-A Hundred Years Ago: Pius XI's Letter on Saint Francis de Sales « Catholic Insight
+Pope Pius XI's Letter on Saint Francis de Sales « Catholic Insight

-(One hundred years ago, on the 26th of January, 1923, Pope Pius XI promulgated an encyclical on Saint Francis de Sales on the 300th anniversary of his death, a very profitable read on this his feast, a ‘sure remedy’ as he says in the first lines, for ‘the great evils’ threatening our world, which have only increased in the last century.
-The gentle and generous bishop of Geneva is a light and guide in the darkness.)
+(One hundred and one years ago, on the 26th of January, 1923, Pope Pius XI promulgated an encyclical on Saint Francis de Sales on the 300th anniversary of his death, a very profitable read on this his feast, a ‘sure remedy’ as he says in the first lines, for ‘the great evils’ threatening our world, which have only increased in the last century.
+The gentle and generous bishop of Geneva, and doctor of the Church, is a light and guide in the darkness.)

 RERUM OMNIUM PERTURBATIONEM